nlopes/libhoney-rust/README.md

 - body: the body of the HTTP response from Honeycomb.
 On failures, this body contains some more information about the failure.

-- TODO(nlopes): Err: when the event doesn’t even get to create a HTTP attempt, the reason will be in this field. (e.g. when sampled or dropped because of a queue overflow).
+- error: when the event doesn’t even get to create a HTTP attempt, the reason will be in this field. (e.g. when sampled or dropped because of a queue overflow).

 You don’t have to process responses if you’re not interested in them—simply ignoring them is perfectly safe.
 Unread responses will be dropped.